Jeff German: Death

-German was found stabbed to death outside his Las Vegas Valley home on September 4, 2022.
+German was found stabbed to death outside his Las Vegas Valley home on September 3, 2022.
 He was 69 years old.
 The police reported that he had been involved in an altercation with somebody outside his house the day before he was found dead and that they had identified a suspect for his murder.
+The suspect had worn an orange jacket, straw hat and Nike sneakers.

-On September 7, police arrested Clark County public administrator Robert Telles on suspicion of German's murder.
-Telles had lost his re-election bid in the Democratic primary after German published the results of an investigation into allegations that Telles was contributing to a hostile work environment and was involved in an inappropriate relationship with a staffer.
+On September 7, police arrested Clark County Public Administrator Robert Telles on suspicion of German's murder after DNA matching Telles was found in the crime scene.
+Telles had lost his re-election bid in the Democratic primary after German published the results of an investigation that found Telles was contributing to a hostile work environment and having an inappropriate relationship with a staffer.
+In an August 2024 jury trial, Telles was convicted of German's murder.
+On August 28, 2024, he was sentenced to life with the possibility of parole after 20 years.
+On October 16, 2024, he was sentenced to an additional 8 to 20 years on enhancements for using a knife and German being over 60 years old at the time of his murder.